How To Keep A Poinsettia Year-Round

 Temperature: Keep the plant at a daytime temperature of 16°C to 21°C and about 13°C at night.
 Transfer the plant to a cool room at night, if necessary.
 Extreme warm or cold temperatures can damage the plant and lead to loss of leaves.

-– Before watering, check the soil.
-Give your poinsettia water only when soil is dry.
+Water: Before watering, check the soil.
+Only water your poinsettia plant when the soil is dry.
 If you leave the plant in its decorative foil wrapper, punch holes in the bottom to ensure proper drainage.
 Do not let the plant sit in a drainage dish of water.
 Poinsettias thrive under humidity, so lightly mist the leaves occasionally.
 Water the plant immediately if you notice wilting and dropping of leaves.
 Wait a few minutes and water again.

-– Feed your poinsettia with a soluble houseplant fertiliser once a month.
+Fertiliser: Feed your poinsettia with a soluble houseplant fertiliser once a month.
 Be sure to follow the manufacturer’s directions carefully.
-Avoid feeding it while the plant is in bloom.
+Avoid feeding while the plant is in bloom.

 Pest control: Poinsettias are susceptible to pests that infest houseplants.
 Check the leaves of the plant regularly for insects like whitefly and gnats and for fungus.
 Washing the leaves can help keep insects at bay.
 If you find insects, treat the leaves immediately with insecticidal soap or an indoor pesticide recommended by a sales consultant at your closest Stodels Garden Centre.

 After the festive season, remove any dry or dead foliage.
 After the poinsettia bracts fall off, let the plant dry out.
 However, do not let the stems shrivel.
 Move it to a cool location of about 13 degrees.